 |Education||B.S., Texas A&M University|

-During the 82nd Legislative session, Representative Guillen served as Chairman of the Committee on Culture, Recreation, and Tourism.
-He also served on the Public Education and Election Contest Committees.
-In 2007 Representative Guillen was appointed to The Energy Council, a multi-state board that meets to collaborate on energy policy for the future.
+Guillen is serving as chair of the Culture, Recreation, & Tourism Committee and sits on the Licensing & Administrative Procedures Committee.
+Guillen previously served as Chairman of the Committee on Culture, Recreation, and Tourism as well as served on the Public Education and Election Contest Committees.
+In 2007, Representative Guillen was appointed to The Energy Council, a multi-state board that meets to collaborate on energy policy for the future.
 Representative Guillen is a member of the Democratic Caucus and the Mexican American Legislative Caucus.

 Guillen also represents the Texas House of Representatives as a member of the Border Legislative Conference (BLC), a program administered by the Council of State Governments (CSG)-WEST and its regional partner in the South, the Southern Legislative Conference (SLC).
 The BLC is a bi-national program that brings together legislators to resolve problems, to address environmental issues, and to leverage economic opportunities for citizens on both sides of the international border.
 BLC members are legislators from the ten states along the U.S.-Mexico border: California, Arizona, New Mexico, and Texas in the U.S., and Baja California, Sonora, Chihuahua, Coahuila, Nuevo Leon and Tamaulipas in Mexico.